dmolinagarcia/SBC6526/README.md

 ### Unreleased

+* Nothing

+### v2.0.1 29-12-2021

+* Fixed a bug on LCD frequency meter footprint.
+Top row pads were reversed
 * First draft of firmware, only for LOGISIM version
+* Initial draft of bootstrap loader.
+Still not working.

 ### v2.0.0 10-19-2021

 * First v2 release
 * First PCB run

+### v1.0.0 xx-xx-2020

+* First and last v1 release
+* It works, which is enough.